COMP2281/software-engineering-group24-25-04/RequirementDocumentation_Group04.md

 **Feature:** Filter tasks by day (**Priority**: **Should Have**)

-  As a user, I want to filter tasks by the day period, so that I can see tasks due within the selected day.
+  As a staff member, I want to filter tasks by the day period, so that I can see tasks due within the selected day.

  **Scenario 1:** View tasks due today